 For more info, check out this recent Healthcare IT News article, “From science fiction to real world: Emerging technologies poised to disrupt healthcare.”

-Or take a listen to the Device Squad podcast from Propelics.
+Or take a listen to the Device Squad podcast from Anexinet.
 This episode discusses voice recognition and language processing strategies and the role they’ll play in our everyday lives.